gopi-suvanam/scribbler-website/docs.md

 ### Status Indicators for Code Cells
 To provide insight into the execution sequence and time taken, code cells feature a status indicator in the output block.
 The status displays a number indicating the order in which the cell was executed and the time it took to run.
 In case of an error, the status block remains blank, offering a quick indication that further investigation may be necessary.

-### HTML Cell Editing and Execution
+### Doc Cell Editing and Execution
-HTML cells allow users to create rich and interactive content using HTML markup.
-To edit the HTML, users can double-click on the output of the cell, enabling direct modifications.
-The output of HTML is updated when the cell is "played".
+Doc cells allow users to create rich and interactive content using HTML markup or markdown.
+To edit the doc cell, users can double-click on the output of the cell, enabling direct modifications.
+The output of doc cells is updated when the cell is "played".
 This workflow ensures that the content stays up to date and reflects any edits made.
-HTML cells can have <style> tags also inside them.
+Doc cells can have <style> tags also inside them.

 ### Manipulating Cells
 Scribbler provides flexibility in managing cells within the notebook.
 Users can easily add, delete, and rearrange cells to customize the flow and structure of their code.
 This feature allows for an iterative development process, facilitating experimentation and refining ideas.

 ### Accessing HTML Elements
-A powerful capability of Scribbler is the ability to access elements created in HTML cells from code cells.
+A powerful capability of Scribbler is the ability to access HTML elements created in dec cells from code cells.
 This can be achieved using JavaScript methods such as document.getElementById or document.querySelector.
 Additionally, users can leverage the popular jQuery library by loading or importing it into the notebook, granting access to convenient $() syntax (refer to "Using external libraries").

 ## Cell Menu
 Located conveniently in the corner of each cell, the cell-menu provides a wide array of options to streamline workflow and maximize productivity.
 By understanding and leveraging these operations, users can tailor their notebook to their specific needs and preferences.

 ### Toggling Cell Types
-One of the primary functions of the cell-menu is the ability to toggle the cell type between code and HTML.
+One of the primary functions of the cell-menu is the ability to toggle the cell type between code and doc.
 This feature empowers users to switch seamlessly between writing and executing JavaScript code and creating dynamic HTML content.
 By simply toggling to the desired cell type from the cell-menu, users can adapt their notebook to accommodate different coding and content creation tasks.

 ### Running/Playing Cells
 The cell-menu includes a "play" button (►) that enables users to execute the code within a code cell or display the rendered HTML content.
 By clicking this button, users can quickly and effortlessly run the code or view the generated output, facilitating an interactive and iterative development process.
 This real-time feedback loop enhances debugging and ensures accurate results.
 A cell can also be played using the keyboard shortcuts - Shift-Enter or Cntrl-Enter.